syeirlove/powercodersCodingDay/README.md

 2. Pull the forked repo to a local coding_day repo

+3. Read every exercise's README carefully, before you start coding.

-3. Commit every exercise / quiz block to your local repo **NOT** Github.
+4. Commit every exercise to your local repo, **NOT** Github.

-**At the end of the coding day at 4.15pm sharp push your whole repo to Github**
+**At the end of the coding day at 4.15pm sharp push your whole repo to Github and upload it as a zip to the Google Classroom assignment**

+Total points: 180